Why ADHD Women Stay in Jobs They Hate—and How to Finally Leave

 1. Explore Accommodations Before Making Major Changes

-Why it helps: Accommodations can ease stress and make your job more sustainable.
-Plus, this gives you breathing room while you explore other options.
+• Why it helps: Accommodations can ease stress and make your role more sustainable, giving you breathing room to evaluate your options.

-How to try it: Think about what changes could make your workday easier.
-Would remote work help?
-Could you ask for a different workload?
-Have a conversation with your employer—you may find they are more supportive than you expect.
+• How to try it: Identify specific changes that could improve your workday, such as remote work or modified responsibilities.
+Have a conversation with your employer—they may be more supportive than you expect.

 2. Cultivate Self-Awareness